tmlouw/SACAC-EDA-2024/README.md

 After you have cloned the repo to your Drive, we suggest you run the `test-setup` notebook to make sure everything is running correctly.
 1. Go to your [Google Drive](drive.google.com) and navigate to the SACAC-EDA-2024 folder you've just cloned.
 2. Go to `/examples` and open the `test_setup` notebook
+3. Make sure to edit the path in the first cell of the notebook, to point to the folder where you cloned the repository into.
+The last folder in the structure should be "SACAC-EDA-2024"

 You should be able to all cells in the notebook